Our mission

 Clinical context

-An aortic aneurysm is a permanent, abnormal dilation of the arterial diameter.
-It can develop in any section of the aorta—thoracic, abdominal, or thoracoabdominal.
-Among aortic lesions, abdominal aortic aneurysms are the most common, with a global prevalence estimated between 1 and 2% in women and 4 to 8% in men over 65 years.
+- Abdominal aortic aneurysms are the most common with an estimated prevalence between 1 and 2% in women and 4 to 8% in men over 65 years.

 AAA prevalence